prathimacode-hub/IoT-Spot/Minor Scripts/Arduino/Automatic Door Bell/README.md

-# COVID DOOR BELL
+# Automatic DOOR BELL
 ## AIM:
-To Ring the Bell As Soon As Somebody's Finger Gets Close To The Switch.
+Automatic DoorBell Circuit Simulation in Timker Cad.

 ## Purpose:
-Automatic DoorBell
+To Ring the Bell As Soon As Somebody's Finger Gets Close To The Switch.

 ## Short Description:
 **Requirements:**